 Over the last few weeks, the government has lifted restrictions allowing some people to return to work.
 However, to abide by new social distancing rules and protect employees, businesses need to adapt to the new normal that so many of us have already been implementing in our personal lives.

-But what does this look like?
+But what does the future of work look like?
 What can businesses do to protect their employees?

 Work Remotely as Much as Possible

 One thing that the spread of coronavirus has demonstrated is that most people can work remotely successfully.
 Many businesses had dragged their feet about implementing remote working, but the pandemic forced their hand.
 They had a few days to find ways to adapt their practices and infrastructure to keep employees working while working from home.

 Flash-forward to now, and 70% of businesses are considering changing their working practices completely to allow more remote working.
 The pandemic seems to have brought older, larger companies into a trend that many agile startups have been paving the way for in the last few years.

 It’s no surprise, either – not going into the office means no commute.
 The average daily commute is two hours, meaning that people get back a whole lot of time to get more done, whether that’s time with loved ones, relaxing, or catching up on sleep.
 This gives them more energy for work and removes the stress of travel.
 It also means there are fewer distractions, allowing people to focus more easily on their work and get more done.

 Allowing employees to work from home is good for mental and physical health.
 There are plenty of tools out there that businesses can invest in to embrace the remote working culture, too.